 Focus on Continuous Improvement

+Measuring and documenting the success of such improvements is also necessary for reaching accreditation.
 When it comes time to furnish detailed reports that support ongoing improvement efforts for accreditation, having a complete set of data that aligns with your school’s overarching strategic plan is essential.

 Expand Your Measurement Strategy